Guide to Academic Freshman Scholarships

-Approximately two business days after you submit your application for admission, you will receive an email with a link to an online personalized scholarship application.
-You will copy and paste your required supplemental materials into the application (list of accomplishments and honors, list of three works and essay).
+A few days after you submit your application for admission, you will receive an email with a link to create your online application account.
+You will copy and paste, or upload, your required supplemental materials into the application (list of accomplishments and honors, list of three works, and essay).
 See below for more details.

 Prepare supplemental scholarship application materials in your word processing software

 Print the list of required supplemental material.

 Copy and paste or upload supplemental materials into the personalized scholarship application